CNLARS/U07-React-Gallery-App/README.md

 axios get request includes a safe search and results are set to 24 max.

-API Key not included, update App.js line 36 ${Config} to access with API Key.
+API Key not included, update apiKey inside of Config.js to access with Flickr API Key.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).